Gammel Gura

 Posted by Roger Häggström on June 15, 2018, 11:33 pm

-Missing a word that describes what I do with an old guitar.
-Just got to know that there is one when it comes to old cars; "Restomod".
-In definition: “Restomod (restoration + modern parts / technology) draws from all the amazing advancements in automobile technology over the past 40+ years to enhance performance, comfort and safety…
+I have been missing a word to describe what I do with an old guitar.
+Just found out that there is such a thing when it comes to old cars; "rest mode".
+A definition: "Restomod (restoration + modern parts/technology) draws from all the amazing advancements in automobile technology over the past 40+ years to enhance the performance, comfort and safety...

 Continue reading '"Restomod"' »